 After graduation, Larkin moved back in with his parents until he was appointed to a position at the Wellington, Shropshire library.
 He spent his time studying to become a professional librarian and expanding his writing practice.
 At the same time, he met his first real love, Ruth Bowman, who was a 16-year-old student.

 In 1945, ten of Larkin’s poems were published in Poetry from Oxford in Wartime This publication was followed by two novels, Jill and A Girl in Winter.
 Larkin’s professional life was developing, as was his relationship with Ruth Bowman.
 In 1948 he proposed to her and by 1950, he became sub-librarian at The Queen’s University of Belfast.
 Unfortunately, this advancement in his career signaled the end of his relationship to Ruth and the two went their separate ways that same year.

 The following years saw the publication of his collection, XX Poems, as well as the printing of a few individual poems including, “Toads” and “Poetry of Departures.”
 He became the Librarian at the University of Hull in 1955, and that same year his collection, The Less Deceived, was released.
 It was this collection that solidified his reputation as one of the most important writers of the 20th century.
 There was a lull between collections, and his work, The Whitsun Weddings, was not released until 1964.
 After the publication of this volume, Larkin became the subject of an arts program titled Monitor.

 Later Life and Honors

-The honors continued to flow in during the final years of his life, including the opportunity to become Poet Laureate, a position he declined.
-In 1982 he released a collection of his essays titled, Larkin at Sixty.
+The honours continued to flow in during the final years of his life, including the opportunity to become Poet Laureate, a position he declined.
+In 1982 he released a collection of his essays titled Larkin at Sixty.
 In the middle of 1985, Larkin entered the hospital for a problem with his throat, which turned out to be oesophageal cancer.
-He went through an unsuccessful operation to remove his esophagus and he died in hospital in December of 1985.
+He went through an unsuccessful operation to remove his oesophagus and he died in a hospital in December of 1985.